Assault with a Deadly Weapon on a Police Officer

 - when the defendant acted, he reasonably should have known that the person he or she was attacking was a police officer or firefighter (usually the officer or firefighter is in uniform), and

-Every PC 245(c) and 245(d) case is different; therefore, whether it is possible to have the criminal charges dismissed, have the criminal charges changed to less severe charges, or have the punishment associated with the criminal charges, lowered depends on the facts and evidence of the individual case.
+In some PC 245(c) it may be possible to have the criminal charges dismissed, or to have the criminal charges, or the sentenced associated with the criminal charges, lowered to less severe levels.
+This depends largely on the facts of the case and the defendant's criminal history.

 Criminal Defense Attorneys